TomShirley/kavm/installation/microk8s/README.md

     * *** If your build version is earlier or equal to 1903.18362.1049 *** you'll need to upgrade to a more recent build of windows!
 2. WSL Enabled
     * If you don't already have wsl on your windows machine, follow the manual steps listed in this microsoft guide to enable WSL: https://docs.microsoft.com/en-us/windows/wsl/install-win10
-    * At step 6, install latest ubuntu LTS which is 20.04 LTS.
+    * next, install latest ubuntu for wsl by opening the microsoft store, search for 'ubuntu'.
+When installed, click open and configure ubuntu wsl for the first time.
 3. Install Docker for Windows, download from: https://docs.docker.com/docker-for-windows/install/
 4. VSCode
 5. Jq, `chocolatey install jq`